appium/appium/docs/mobile-web.md

 First of all, make sure developer mode is turned on in your Safari preferences so that the remote debugger port is open.

+If you are using the simulator or a real device, you MUST run Safari before attempting to use Appium.

 Then, use desired capabilities like these to run your test in mobile Safari:

 ```js